-This type of pseudo-perspective, also referred to as parallel projection, is often used in 2D games, computer graphics and schematics to depict 3D objects and environments without using any actual perspective, foreshortening or 3D rendering.
-In 2D animation, it is often used to draw long panning backgrounds from a low or high angle.
+This type of pseudo-perspective can also be referred to as parallel projection., This method is often used in 2D games and computer graphics.
+In 2D animation, it is often used to draw long tilting backgrounds from a low or high angle.
+In 3D isometric perspective is used to depict schematics of 3D elements without using perspective, foreshortening or 3D rendering.

-• The 1-Point Perspective guide helps you draw lines coming from a single vanishing point in the middle of the horizon.
+• The 1-Point Perspective guide helps you draw lines coming from a single vanishing point on the horizon.
 It also helps you draw lines that are either parallel or perpendicular to the horizon line.